dlemel8/tunneler/README.md

 * Every message requires a response before we can send next message.

 To solve those challenges, each client session starts with generating a random Client ID.
-Client reads data to tunnel and run it via a composition of encoders:
+Client reads data to tunnel and run it via a pipeline of encoders:
 * Data is encoded in hex.
-* Client ID is appended to encoded data.
+* Client ID is appended.
+* Client suffix appended.
+In case the server is running on your authoritative DNS server, suffix is ".\<your domain>".

-Final data is then embedded in a DNS query name, requesting TXT record.
+Encoded data is then used as the name of a TXT DNS query.

+If you own an authoritative DNS server, client can send the request to a recursive DNS resolver.
+Resolver will get your IP from your domain name registrar and forward the request to your IP.
+Another option (faster but more obvious to any traffic analyzer) is configuring client to send the request directly to your IP (on port UDP/53 or any other port server is listening to).

-Server extracts original data and get or create Client ID in an in-memory Clients Cache.
+Server decodes data (ignoring any non client traffic) and get or create Client ID in an in-memory Clients Cache.
 Clients Cache maps Client ID into in-memory reader and writer.
 Original data is then forwarded using TCP to target service.

 In order to handle large server responses and empty TCP ACKs, read timeout is used in both client and server.
 If read